arclab-hku/AeCoM_Aerial-Continuum-Manipulator/README.md

 ## LICENSE
-This repositorie is licensed under MIT license.
-International License and is provided for academic purpose.
+This repository is licensed under MIT license.
+International License and is provided for academic purposes.
 If you are interested in our project for commercial purposes, please contact [Dr. Peng LU](https://arclab.hku.hk/People.html) or pengrui-rio@connect.hku.hk for further communication.